 Sundblom went on to have a successful career in advertising art.
 In the mid 1940’s, shortly after the Santa image appeared, he created a colorized version of the Quaker Oats man, an image which still exists today, although it’s look has since been modernized.

 Santa Claus, however, is still considered Sundblom’s most enduring figure.

 And a “figure,” so to speak, was Sundblom’s specialty.

 That’s because before he became associated with the holidays, Sundblom’s contracted work was in pin-ups, which featured detailed drawings of scantily clad women for magazine pull-outs and calendars.
 Coca-Cola must have known this at the time, but few made the connection.
-Then in n 1972 at the age of 73, in what turned out to be his last assignment, Sundblom paid homage to both worlds.
+Then in 1972 at the age of 73, in what turned out to be his last assignment, Sundblom paid homage to both worlds.

-He was asked to draw a picture for the cover of the Playboy Christmas issue.
+That year, he was asked to draw a picture for the cover of the Playboy Christmas issue.

 Typical of his pin-up work, Sundblom’s model is seen playfully removing an article of clothing.